demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 Integration to pull assets and other ASM related information.
-This integration was integrated and tested with version 1.2.0 of Cortex Xpanse
+This integration was integrated and tested with version 1.3.0 of Cortex Xpanse

-## Configure Cortex Xpanse
+## Configure Cortex Xpanse on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Cortex Xpanse.